mobileraj/biocharhub/README.md

-# biocharhub
-Future Hub for all biochar related research and work
+## Welcome to Biochar Hub
+### created, curated and composed by Tejas Buds LLC

+More contents on Biochar and related research to come...